w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 Substrate provides [FRAME Pallets](https://docs.substrate.io/main-docs/fundamentals/runtime-intro/) as part of its framework to seamlessly build a rustic-based blockchain.
-Part of FRAME are pallets that can be used for consensus. {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }}
-being a Substrate-based chain rely on BABE as the block production scheme and GRANDPA as the finality gadget as part of its consensus mechanism.
+Part of FRAME are pallets that can be used for consensus.
+Polkadot, being a Substrate-based chain, relies on BABE as the block production scheme and GRANDPA as the finality gadget as part of its consensus mechanism.
 Collectively, this is a [Hybrid Consensus Model](learn-consensus.md#hybrid-consensus), where block production and block finality are separate.
 Parachains only need to produce blocks as they can rely on the relay chain to validate the state transitions.
 Thus, parachains can have their own block production where the [collators](learn-collator.md) act as the block producers, even if the parachain is not Substrate-based.

 ### Is 100 a hard limit on the number of Parachains that can be supported?

-No.{{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} network went through a significant number of optimizations, and there are [several updates planned](https://polkadot.network/blog/polkadot-roadmap-roundup/) in the near future.
+No. The network went through a significant number of optimizations, and there are [several updates planned](https://polkadot.network/blog/polkadot-roadmap-roundup/) in the near future.
 The exact number of parachains that the relay chain can support without any degradation in performance is yet to be discovered.
-Also, with the [blockspace over blockchains](https://www.rob.tech/polkadot-blockspace-over-blockchains/) paradigm which brings on-demand parachains into the picture, there is no hard limit number on the number of blockchains that can be supported by {{ polkadot: Polkadot :polkadot }}
+Also, with the [blockspace over blockchains](https://www.rob.tech/polkadot-blockspace-over-blockchains/) paradigm which brings on-demand parachains into the picture, there is no hard limit number on the number of blockchains that can be supported by the relay chain.
-{{ kusama: Kusama :kusama }}.

 ### What happens to parachains when the number of validators drops below a certain threshold?